mpv-player/mpv/README.md

 ### Meson

-After creating your build directory (e.g. `meson build`), you can view a list of all the build options via `meson configure build`.
+After creating your build directory (e.g. `meson setup build`), you can view a list of all the build options via `meson configure build`.
 You could also just simply look at the `meson_options.txt` file.
 Logs are stored in `meson-logs` within your build directory.

 Example:

-    meson build
+    meson setup build
     meson compile -C build
     meson install -C build